drmohundro/presentations/brief-history-of-threading/md/02-history.md

 * It helps you understand why you shouldn't believe that adding threads makes your application faster
    * It *can* make it faster, but only in specific scenarios
-* Moore's law is changing which means our programming practices need to change, too

 <-->